NeloferArj/HikingTrailReviewApp/README.md

-# Yelp_cloneApp

-# Yelp Clone App (MEAN Stack)
+# Hiking Trails Review App

-This repository contains the code for a Yelp clone app built using the MEAN stack (MongoDB, Express.js, Angular, and Node.js).
-The app allows users to search for and review businesses, similar to the popular Yelp platform.
+This repository contains the code for a Yelp clone app built using the Express, Node.js, and MongoDB stack.
+The app allows users to search for and review trails, similar to the popular Yelp platform.

 ## Features

 - User registration and authentication
-- Business search functionality
+- Trails search functionality
-- Business details and reviews
+- Trails details and reviews
 - User review submission
 - User profile management